Iyer in Arabia: Plot

-The film showcases a family journey to the Middle East.
-Iyer is an orthodox Brahmin who clings onto his traditional beliefs.
-His wife, Jhansi rani, on the other hand is a history professor and an atheist.
-Their son who is a normal straightforward guy goes to the Middle east for a job.
-Iyer finds out that his son is involved with a girl from a different religion and has plans of marrying her.
+The film follows a family's journey to the Middle East.
+Sreenivasa Iyer is an orthodox Brahmin who strongly clings to his traditional beliefs.
+His wife, Jhansi Rani, on the other hand, is a history professor and an atheist.
+Their son, Rahul, a straightforward and practical young man, travels to the Middle East for a job.
+Iyer later discovers that his son is involved with a girl from a different religion and intends to marry her.

-He travels to the Middle East with his wife to put an end to his son's dreams.
-A series of incidents that take place in the Middle East open Iyer's eyes to a whole new world and he is forced to change his regressive beliefs.
-The mistakes that Iyer commit in thought and deed while in the Middle East are sarcastically portrayed in the film.
-The contrast between the thoughts of a rigid believer and an atheist are humorously depicted in this movie.
+Determined to stop the relationship, Iyer travels to the Middle East with his wife.
+However, a series of incidents there opens his eyes to a completely different world and gradually forces him to confront and reconsider his regressive beliefs.
+The mistakes Iyer makes in both thought and action during the trip are portrayed with sarcasm throughout the film.
+The contrast between the rigid mindset of a devout believer and the rational outlook of an atheist is humorously depicted, forming the central theme of the movie.